 Of course, those late nights spent in good company with coworkers, friends, and family are a wonderful way to celebrate the winter holidays.
 But, if you have work in the morning, make sure to leave enough time to sleep and don’t drink too much.
 Adequate sleep is essential for preventing obesity and a night of drinking compromises your ability to think the next day.
 And, don’t think that overdosing on coffee will restore your functionality, either.

-Bundle up when it’s cold outside.
+Bundle up when it's cold outside.
 It’s important to stay warm to prevent yourself from reaching for that 5th cup of coffee or the fresh, warm donuts in the kitchen.
-Once you’re at work, there are USB-powered gadgets, such as hand and foot warmers, that can help you stay warm at your desk.
+Wear a warm jacket, gloves, and a hat if you go out in cool weather.
+Once you're at work, there are USB-powered gadgets, such as hand and foot warmers, that can help you stay warm at your desk, especially if your office tends to stay cool.

-Nasal passages are more sensitive in dry air and it’s easier to catch upper respiratory infections like the cold and flu.
+Nasal passages are more sensitive in dry air and it's easier to catch upper respiratory infections like the cold and flu.
 A small humidifier will keep your airways moist and comfortable.
 You can also add a few drops of tea tree oil or eucalyptus oil to the humidifier.
-Research reveals that aerosolized tea tree and eucalyptus oil inactivates some viruses within 5-15 minutes.
+Research reveals that aerosolized tea tree and eucalyptus oil inactivates some viruses within 5 to 15 minutes.

 Maintaining your health at work requires a little more preparation and planning during winter, but it’s not difficult.
 Stay away from anyone not feeling well, avoid shaking hands, and wash your hands to protect yourself from catching any bugs.
-Bring healthy, warming foods you’ll enjoy eating, reduce your caffeine consumption, and make sure you’re getting adequate sleep.
+Carry your healthy workplace habits home.
+Bring healthy, warming foods you’ll enjoy eating to work, reduce your caffeine consumption, and make sure you’re getting adequate sleep at night.
 Follow these guidelines and you’ll be well on your way to a healthy new year.

 - CDC.
 “SEASONAL INFLUENZA (FLU) IN THE WORKPLACE.”
 Centers for Disease Control and Prevention.
 CDC, 18 Feb.
 2011.
 Web.
 1 Dec.
 2016.